quantmind/pulsar/docs/source/design.rst

-An :class:`.Actor` exposes three :ref:`one time events <one-time-event>` which can be used to customise its behaviour and two :ref:`many times event <many-times-event>` used when accessing actor information and when the actor spawn ather actors.
+An :class:`.Actor` exposes three :ref:`one time events <one-time-event>` which can be used to customise its behaviour and two :ref:`many times event <many-times-event>` used when accessing actor information and when the actor spawn other actors.
 Hooks are passed as key-valued parameters to the :func:`.spawn` function.

 **start**